Cookies on this website

 Now, under the supervision of Associate Professor Christopher Toepfer and Professor Hugh Watkins, I am using tissue engineering to investigate the role of novel gene variants in hypertrophic cardiomyopathy (HCM).
 My project is a laboratory based functional study guided by the findings from the latest GWAS studies on HCM.
 I have engineered the novel gene variants using CRISPR/Cas-9 into iPSC-derived cardiomyocytes and I aim to further characterise the model both in 2D and 3D, using engineered heart tissues (EHTs).

-Outside the lab, I enjoy salsa dancing, traveling, playing my violin, and reading books while sipping coffee at scenic coffee shops.
+Outside the lab, I enjoy fencing, traveling, playing my violin, and reading books while sipping coffee at scenic coffee shops.
 I am a locum Specialist Registrar at the John Radcliffe Hospital Emergency Department, and I tutor the 5th Year medical students at Lincoln College.